surniaulula/wpsso/readme.txt

 	* Schema itemprop meta tags for images will not be included if the "Use Meta Property Containers" option is checked (the containers include the same images).
 	* Removed Image Dimension options from the Essential Settings page.
 	* Updated the non-cropped image dimension defaults to 800x1600.
+	* Added a notice for missing Schema Organization logo and banner images.
+	* Added a check for a minimum Pro Update Manager version required (Pro version).
 * *Bugfixes*
 	* None
 * *Developer Notes*